Understand Your Tools

 - Cell phone and money (in case something major goes wrong)

-Longer and more challenging rides typically require a larger supply of bicycle tools.
-Luckily, most modern bicycles are designed so that a relatively small number of simple tools can be used to make common repairs and adjustments.
+Longer and more challenging rides typically require a larger supply of bike tools.
+Luckily, most bikes are designed so that a relatively small number of simple tools can be used to make common repairs and adjustments.

 No single list of tools works for every ride.
 Some riders choose to carry all or some of the tools listed below; others carry them only when on long-distance rides or when riding in areas where repair shops and other facilities are not readily available.